AbrahamMzansie/shopping-cart-backend/README.md

     "password" : "12345678" <br />
 } <br />

-# (c) WHERE TO GET TOKEN
+# (c) WHERE TO GET UNIQUE API Key
-Send your rest api to the server to get your secrect key to use it in cart endpoint .
+Send your rest api to the server to get your unique API Key to use it in cart endpoint .
 ![alt text](https://github.com/AbrahamMzansie/Screenshots/blob/master/Screenshot%20(88).png)